yuan-fei/Learning/notes/Notes for Develop Data Intensive Application Part II.md

     ![leaderless read / write / read repair](pics/ddia/leaderless-read-write.png)
     * When to use
-        * multi-datacenter operation: leaderless replication is designed to torlerate conflicting concurrent writes, network interruptions, and latency spikes
+        * multi-datacenter operation: leaderless replication is designed to tolerate conflicting concurrent writes, network interruptions, and latency spikes
             * lantency spikes: client only need to wait for the quorum to response
     * Read and Writes
         * read/write requests are sent to multiple nodes in parallel